-Trump claims Iran seeks ceasefire; Tehran denies request amid ongoing conflict - PRESS AI WORLD
+Trump claims Iran's new leadership seeks ceasefire; Tehran denies request amid ongoing conflict - PRESS AI WORLD

 PRESSAI

-Trump claims Iran seeks ceasefire; Tehran denies request amid ongoing conflict
+Trump claims Iran's new leadership seeks ceasefire; Tehran denies request amid ongoing conflict

-• Trump claims Iran's new leadership seeks a ceasefire, contingent on reopening the Strait of Hormuz.
+• Trump claims Iran's leadership has requested a ceasefire, contingent on reopening the Strait of Hormuz.

 SHARE THIS ARTICLE: